Rafikul10/Stroke-Prediction-ML-and-ANN/README.md

 # Stroke-Prediction-ML and ANN
-Accuracy of the ML model is:  93.93% (By using SVM algorithm)
+Accuracy of the ML model is:  93.93% (By using SVC algorithm)

 # --ABOUUT DATASET--